ubaldot/vim-op-surround/README.md

 `b:op_surround_maps`.
 This is handy in case you want different mappings for different filetypes.
 Once you have defined `b:op_surround_maps`, you must run the `:OpSurroundMakeMap` command to create the buffer-local mappings.
+But in general, run `:OpSurroundMakeMap` to refresh the mappings, if you happen to change them along the way.